DU announces first cut-off list for UG admissions; SRCC, Hindu, Ramjas set 100 pc cut-off | Education

 Students will start applying to colleges from October 4.

-Over 2.29 lakh applicants are from CBSE-affiliated schools, followed by Board of School Education Haryana (9,918), Council for the Indian School Certification Examination (9,659), and Uttar Pradesh Board of High School and Intermediate Education (8,007).
+Over 2.29 lakh applicants are from CBSE-affiliated schools, followed by Board of School Education Haryana (9,918), Council for the Indian School Certification Examination (9,659) and UP Board of High School and Intermediate Education (8,007).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)